DLR-RB/mosdl/README.md

 Alternatively, you can [download the JAR file](https://search.maven.org/remote_content?g=${project.groupId}&a=${project.artifactId}&v=${project.version}) directly or [compile the library yourself](#compilation) and put the classes on your classpath.

 Use cases for this library are loading specifications, writing specifications and other artifacts, as well as glueing loading and writing together.
 This document shall just give a hint where to start.
 Please refer to the code documentation for detailed instructions on how to use the classes provided in this project.

+This library uses the [SLF4J logging facade](http://www.slf4j.org/) for logging.
+You should provide an SLF4J implementation on the classpath, otherwise an error message complaining about a missing implementation is printed and you will not see any log output.

 #### Load a specification